Energy Trust Incentives

 Incentive = $47,500 + ($1.75 x 2,500) = $51,875

-In addition, Energy Trust’s incentive may not exceed 60% (PGE service territory) and 50% (Pacific Power service territory) of the total installed cost.
-Energy Trust will reduce the calculated incentive it will provide if the project receives other grants, rebates or incentives, so that the combined total of all incentives and grants doesn’t exceed 60%/50% (PGE/Pacific) of the total installed cost.
+In addition, Energy Trust’s incentive may not exceed 50% for both PGE and Pacific Power territories of the total installed cost.
+Energy Trust will reduce the calculated incentive it will provide if the project receives other grants, rebates or incentives, so that the combined total of all incentives and grants doesn’t exceed 50% of the total installed cost.
 Energy Trust incentives are paid once the turbine has been installed, passed all required inspections, including the Energy Trust post-installation verification, and following Energy Trust's review of all required project cost documentation.

 The incentive structure listed above applies to turbines 50 kW in capacity and less.
 For turbines larger than 50 kW, please contact Energy Trust.

 Incentives are subject to availability of funding and may change.

 Project Development Assistance: For larger projects, Energy Trust may provide up to 50% cost-share support for expert project development assistance such as grant writing assistance, feasibility studies, pro forma analysis and other project development activities.
 This assistance is subject to budget availability and requires Energy Trust approval.

 Energy Trust provides incentives only to a short list of turbines that have met a set of strict requirements.
 For a list of turbines currently eligible for incentives and for more information about our requirements, click here.

 Energy Trust does not endorse any particular manufacturer, contractor or product in promoting its programs.
 Energy Trust is not responsible for assuring that any aspect of any wind energy system project is proper or complies with any particular laws, regulations, codes, licensing, certification or permit requirements, or industry standards and makes no representations of any kind regarding any wind energy system or any energy generation results.